Cliques in High-Dimensional Geometric Inhomogeneous Random Graphs: Introduction

 We leverage the above theorem to prove that GIRGs eventually become equivalent to IRGs with respect to the total variation distance. \Cref{thm:chung_lu_eq} already implies that the expected number of cliques in a GIRG is asymptotically the same as in an IRG for all $k \ge 3$ and all $\beta > 2$ if $d = \omega(\log^2(n))$.
 However, we are able to show that the expected number of cliques for $\beta \in (2,3)$ actually already behaves like that of an IRG if $d = \omega(\log(n))$.
 The reason for this is that the clique probability among high-weight vertices starts to behave like that of an IRG earlier than it is the case for low-weight vertices and cliques forming among these high-weight vertices already dominate the number of cliques.
 Moreover, the clique number behaves like that of an IRG if $d = \omega(\log(n))$ for all $\beta > 2$.
 However, the number of triangles among vertices of constant weight asymptotically exceeds that of an IRG as long as $d = o(\log^{3/2}(n))$, which we prove by deriving even sharper bounds on the expected number of triangles.
 Accordingly, convergence with respect to the total variation distance cannot occur before this point (this holds for all $\beta > 2$).

 In contrast to this, for the low-dimensional case (where $d = o(\log(n))$), the underlying geometry still induces strongly notable effects regarding the number of sufficiently small cliques for all $\beta > 2$.
 However, even here, the expected number of such cliques decays exponentially in $dk$.
 The main difficulty in showing this is that we have to handle the case of inhomogeneous weights, which significantly influence the probability that a set of $k$ vertices chosen uniformly at random forms a clique.
 To this end, we prove the following theorem that bounds the probability that a clique among $k$ vertices is formed if the ratio of the maximal and minimal weight is at most $c^d$.
+Note that the vertices forming a star is necessary for a clique to form.
+For this reason we consider the event $\Event{\text{star} }^c$ of the vertices forming a star centered at the lowest weight vertex.
 The theorem generalizes a result of Decreusefond et al.~\cite{Decreusefond_Ferraz_Randriambololona_Vergne_2014}.

 \begin{restatable}{theorem}{sharpcliquebounds} Let $G$ be a standard GIRG and consider $k \ge 3$.
 Furthermore, let $U_k = \{ v_1, v_2, \ldots, v_k \}$ be a set of vertices chosen uniformly at random and assume without loss of generality that $w_1 \le \ldots \le w_k$.
 Let $\Event{\text{star} }^c$ be the event that $v_1$ connects to all vertices in $U_k \setminus \{v_1\}$ and that $w_k \le c^d w_1$ for some constant $c \ge 1$ with $c^2 \left( w_1^2/(\tau n) \right)^{1/d} \le 1/4$.
 Then, the probability that $U_k$ is a clique conditioned on $\Event{\text{star}}^c$ fulfills